st235/HSE.2DImageProcessing.Week3/README.md

 ...
 ```

-Config for algorithm can be found in [Samples folder](./Samples/circles.txt).

-### Test Samples
+## Test Samples

-Test samples contain 20 images of coins: the coins are distinguihsable from background.
+There are 20 test sample images that form the test set.
+All coins in the set are are distinguihsable from background, well illuminated, and do not have extreme points views.

-You may find all of them in [the samples folder](./Samples/).
+To give you a better understanding of the tests' nature you can see the example.

 ![Example](./Samples/03.jpg)

+You may take a look at the rest of the test set by looking at [the samples folder](./Samples/).

-### Algorithm
+## Algorithm

-Algorithm consists of several steps.
+The algorithm used in the project is not that sophisticated and can be represented as a chain of several steps.

-To see the same steps run the following command:
+*Note: To reproduce the same behaviour run the following command:*

 ```bash
 ./bin/CoinsDetector ../../Samples/13.jpg  -c ../../Samples/circles.txt -o ../../Images -d